MA Linguistics and English Language

 They look at:

-You also have the opportunity to study the linguistics of modern European languages.
+You will also have the opportunity to study the structure and history of world languages.

 As in Year 1, you will choose from a wide range of option courses outside your primary subject.